inercia/evy/doc/environment.rst

 Evy's behavior can be controlled by a few environment variables.
 These are only for the advanced user.

-EVY_HUB

-   Used to force Evy to use the specified hub instead of the optimal one.
-See :ref:`understanding_hubs` for the list of acceptable hubs and what they mean (note that picking a hub not on the list will silently fail).
-Equivalent to calling :meth:`evy.hubs.use_hub` at the beginning of the program.

 EVY_THREADPOOL_SIZE

    The size of the threadpool in :mod:`~evy.tpool`.
 This is an